storj/docs/app/(docs)/object-mount/linux/advanced/credentials/page.md

   Microsoft recommends that storage access keys **not** be shared.

-  To permit access to storage resources without sharing access keys, use a [Shared Access Signature (SAS)](#microsoft-azure-storage-with-shared-access-signatures) instead.
+  To permit access to storage resources _without_ sharing access keys, see above for how to use a [Shared Access Signature (SAS)](#microsoft-azure-storage-with-shared-access-signatures) instead.

   An SAS gives users access to a container for a limited time period with a fixed set of permissions.
 {% /callout %}